Starting High School? Here’s What You Can Expect

 Extracurriculars

-Carve out a few minutes on your first day to scope out your high school’s extracurriculars.
-If you dream of being a writer, join the yearbook staff (former yearbook editor here!).
-If you like to be part of a team, try out for a team sport.
-Extracurriculars can be one of the defining touchstones of the high school experience and the source of some of your best memories.
+Carve out a few minutes on your first day to scope out high school extracurriculars.
+If your new high schooler dreams of being a writer, encourage them to join the yearbook staff (former yearbook editor here!).
+If they like to be part of a team, suggest they try out for a team sport.
+Extracurriculars can be one of the defining touchstones of the high school experience and the source of some of a teen's best memories.

 A New Chapter